 Our consideration of internal control over financial reporting was for the limited purpose described in the preceding paragraph and would not necessarily identify all deficiencies in internal control over financial reporting that might be significant deficiencies or material weaknesses.
-However, as discussed below, we identified a certain deficiency in internal control over financial reporting that we consider a significant deficiency.
+However, as discussed below, we identified certain deficiencies in internal control over financial reporting that we consider significant deficiencies.